-There’s been a lot of really bad news about sexually transmitted diseases and the gay male community lately.
-We know that sometimes it can feel like it is all “doom and gloom”, but a new study has come out that might make you feel a tiny bit better about the depressing news of gonorrhea.
+There’s been a lot of terrible news about sexually transmitted diseases and the gay male community lately.
+We know that sometimes it can feel like it is all “doom and gloom,” but a new study has come out that might make you feel a tiny bit better about the depressing news of gonorrhea.
 But first, we have to give you some more bad news.
 Sorry.

-The rates for gonorrhea infection within men who have sex with men have been on a constant rise over the last decade.
-These studies are made more troubling as the traditional methods for treating this disease have been failing.
+The rates of gonorrhea infection among men who have sex with men have been on a constant rise over the last decade.
+These studies are troubling as the traditional methods for treating this disease have failed.
 Recently, a joint investigation by the CDC and the Hawaii State Department of Public Health found that seven individuals (six males, one female) in Honolulu in April and May of 2016 showed resistance to Azithromycin at much higher levels than typically seen in the United States.
 Isolates from five of these individuals also showed reduced susceptibility to Ceftriaxone.
 Both are medications that are the most recommended treatments for gonorrhea.

 The CDC currently recommends dual therapy with a single shot of Ceftriaxone and an oral dose of Azithromycin to treat gonorrhea.

-The Hawaii cluster is concerning, as all eight isolates demonstrated high levels of Azithromycin resistance, resistance to penicillin, tetracycline and Ciprofloxacin, and five of the eight demonstrated reduced susceptibility to Ceftriaxone by agar dilution testing, and the isolates were genetically related,” said Alan Katz, MD, MPH, from the Hawaii State Department of Health’s Diamond Head STD Clinic.
+The Hawaii cluster is concerning, as all eight isolates demonstrated high levels of Azithromycin resistance, resistance to penicillin, tetracycline, and Ciprofloxacin.
+Five of the eight demonstrated reduced susceptibility to Ceftriaxone by agar dilution testing.
+The isolates were genetically related,” said Alan Katz, MD, MPH, from the Hawaii State Department of Health’s Diamond Head STD Clinic.

 These are the latest signs that the effectiveness of today’s treatments may soon be in jeopardy.

-But, here is some amazing news about gonorrhea: You probably have a great treatment right inside of your medicine cabinet!
+But here is some fantastic news about gonorrhea: You probably have an excellent treatment right inside your medicine cabinet!

-Listerine mouthwash, at dilutions of up to 1:4 for 1?min, resulted in significant reduction of total N. gonorrhoeae counts.
-A total of 196 men who have sex with men, were recruited, 58 (30%) were culture positive before using the solution.
+Listerine mouthwash, at dilutions of up to 1:4 for 1 min, significantly reduced total N. gonorrhoeae counts.
+A total of 196 men who have sex with men were recruited; 58 (30%) were culture positive before using the solution.
 After gargling the allocated solution, men in the Listerine group were significantly less likely to be culture positive on the pharyngeal surface (52%) compared with men in the saline group (84%) (p=0.013).

 This data suggests that Listerine significantly reduces the amount of N. gonorrhoeae on the pharyngeal surface.